 We are hiring!!!
 The UbiNET Lab is looking for self-motivated PhD, MS and undergraduate students to join the lab.
 Go to our Positions page for more information on how to apply.

-Our paper “Learning the unknown: Improving modulation classification performance in unseen scenarios” was accepted at INFOCOM'21.
+A pre-print of our TCCN paper “Evolutionary Optimization of Residual Neural Network Architectures for Modulation Classification” is available for Early Access in IEEE Xplore.
 Congrats to collaborators from KU Leuven and Armasuisse: Erma Perenda, Sreeraj Rajendran, Sofie Pollin and Gerome Bovet.